AguaClara/StaRSFine/Spring2019FinalReport.md

 **[Why was the sand colored?]**

 #### Trial 2
 In the second trial, the team drained the water and sand from the prototype.
 To better simulate plant conditions, Monroe suggested that the team first fill the prototype with water, and add sand from the top.
-This would create sand exclusion zones initially, that just needed to be maintained during water flow.
+This would create sand exclusion zones initially which would be maintained during water flow through the filter.

 Also, to prevent sand from falling into the injection tube, the team added extremely porous metal mesh between the tube and the push-to-connect.